YTWANGP/azure-iiot-opc-vault-service/app/XamarinClient/readme.md

 2. Manually sign the Digital Signature
     - Right Click UWP package -> Properties -> Digital Signatures -> Details -> View Certificate -> Install Certificate
     - Choose local machine as Store Location -> Choose Place all certificates in the following store and browse to "Trusted People"
+3. Install UWP package
-3. Import AAD configuration at the first time running.
+4. Import AAD configuration at the first time running.
 You can have deploy\xamarin.appsettings.json with AAD configuration after deploy OPC Vault service with deploy.ps1 or create the configuration file by yourself.

 ## How to build and run the sample in Visual Studio on Windows